 Selected Employer Hiring PartnersAd Council, Apple, EY, Case Wallet, Inc., Cloud Checkr, Federal Express, Fieldtex, Hubshout, Krative, Kyo Logic, National Public Radio, Next Jump, Inc., Paychex, Practis, Inc., Vanguard, Vantage Advertising, Wegmans.

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the Marketing program.
-You can access information about services through our web site at www.rit.edu/careerservices.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Marketing program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.